-Clostridium difficile (C. diff) infection starts in the intestine, caused by the C. diff bacterium.
+Clostridium difficile (C. diff) starts in the intestine.
 C. diff makes toxins as it grows.
-These toxins irritate the intestinal lining, which can lead to swelling and pain.
-In some people, the infection causes symptoms, such as diarrhea.
-In others, it can cause severe illness.
+These toxins irritate the intestinal lining, leading to swelling and pain.
+The infection causes diarrhea and severe illness.

 How Do You Get C. diff?

-You can pick up C. diff from dirt and other soiled surfaces around you.
+You can pick up C. diff from dirt and other surfaces.
 The bacteria travels from your hands to your mouth.

-The intestines normally have a healthy balance of bacteria that help with digestion.
-When you take antibiotics for an illness, they can upset this balance by killing off both healthy and unhealthy bacteria.
-This creates an environment where C. diff, if already living in your intestines, can grow.
+Your intestines have a healthy balance of bacteria.
+This bacteria helps digestion.
+When you take antibiotics, you can upset this balance.
+Antibiotics kill both healthy and unhealthy bacteria.
+This creates an environment where C. diff can grow.